ISLAM NUSANTARA: TABOT FESTIVAL IN BENGKULU

 In Karabela, there is a grave where Imam Senggolo was buried.
 A ritual of prayer is held in his grave which was attended by the tabot family members and watched by local people.
 The sacred tabots are then able to be dismantled.

-Apart of its religious values, tabot ceremony demonstrates a local genius that has continued for many years and loved by the locals.
+Apart from its religious values, tabot ceremony demonstrates a local genius that has continued for many years and is loved by the locals.